-All system partners remain committed to engagement, involvement and participation to ensure support delivered meets the needs of all children and young people, parents and cares and stakeholders.
-A wide range of activity has been undertaken by MH2K citizen researchers in the last year, including around the impact of COVID-19, improvements in early intervention services and work on the NottAlone website detailed in paragraph 16.
+19. All system partners remain committed to engagement, involvement and participation to ensure support delivered meets the needs of all children and young people, parents and cares and stakeholders.
+A wide range of activity has been undertaken by MH2K citizen researchers in the last year, including around the impact of COVID 19, improvements in early intervention services and work on the Nott Alone website detailed below.
 This work has been used to influence plans and improve services.
-Future planned work includes work with Mental Health Support Teams in Schools to develop a new vision and values statement around children and young people's mental health and improving transitions.
+Future planned work includes work with Mental Health Support Teams in Schools and to develop a new vision and values statement around children and young people's mental health and improving transitions.